- Can dachshunds be left alone all day?

 Hiring a pet sitter is a good way of not having to worry about leaving the dog alone during the day since your dog will be accompanied and you will be able to continue with your day with peace of mind.

-However, this may not an option because paying a pet sitter every day can be quite expensive.
+However, this may not be an option because paying a pet sitter every day can be quite expensive.
 But it is still an excellent option when you have to travel for work or vacation, and you cannot take your dog with you.

 Take your dog to pet care

 If hiring a pet sitter is not an option, you can look for a dog daycare where you can leave your pet during work hours.
 Find a place near your home or work, where you can leave your dog on the way to work.